XeroShi/ESP8266-LED-Controller/README.md

 ## Wiring

+Once you have all of the Libraries downloaded, download my code and upload it to your NodeMCU.
+Make sure to read the comments!
+Then wire it according to my Table.

 NodeMCU | LED Strip
 ------------ | -------------
 D2 (GPIO 4) | DIN (Data In)
 VIN | 5V In
 GND | GND

-Once you have all of the Libraries downloaded, download my code and upload it to your NodeMCU.
-Make sure to read the comments!
-Then wire it according to my Table.
+## Blynk App Set Up

+Once you finished wiring everything up follow the images and instructions.

+Download the Blynk App then Create a New Project